cordphelps/transect/README.md

-## how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R
+### how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in

 ### test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data

+### the data schema : random data with some realistic relationships and a hidden correlation :

 [![screen shot](https://raw.githubusercontent.com/cordphelps/transect/master/images/hvbSchema.jpg)]()